Lost and found: Here’s how to locate your iPhone when it goes missing

 Step 5: Locate your iOS device

 Once lost, you can either use another iOS device or access your iCloud account on the web to locate your lost or stolen device.
-Keep in mind that it’s not possible to locate the device if you didn’t activate the Find my iPhone function before losing your device.
+Again, keep in mind that it’s not possible to locate the device if you didn’t activate the Find my iPhone function before losing your device.

 Using another iOS device

-Tap the Find my iPhone icon from the home screen (the icon resembles a old-school radar display), enter your iCloud login credentials in the appropriate fields, and tap the blue Go option located in the pop-up window.
-Once logged in, select the lost or stolen device from the list of devices setup with Find my iPhone to view the device’s location.
+Find the Find my iPhone icon as described in step 2 (the icon resembles an old-school radar display), then enter your iCloud login credentials in the appropriate fields.
+Once logged in, select the lost or stolen device from the list of devices set up with Find my iPhone to view the device’s location.

-Additional options for remotely wiping the phone and forcing it to play a sound — accessible via the Actions option located at the bottom of the display — are also available, along with a intuitive Lost Mode that provides options for locking the device with a four-digit passcode and displaying a contact phone number of your own choosing directly on the lock screen.
+Additional options for remotely wiping the phone and forcing it to play a sound — accessible via the Actions option located at the bottom of the display — are also available, along with an intuitive Lost Mode that provides options for locking the device with a four-digit passcode and displaying a contact phone number of your own choosing directly on the lock screen.

 Using your iCloud account on the Web

 Open your favorite browser and navigate to the iCloud homepage before signing in with your Apple ID and password.
-Afterword, click the large Find My iPhone icon, select All Devices at the top of the window, and select the lost or stolen device from the resulting list of activated devices.
+Than click the large Find My iPhone icon, select All Devices at the top of the window, and select the lost or stolen device from the resulting list of activated devices.

-Additional options for remotely wiping the phone and forcing it to play a sound should appear in the upper-right corner, along with a intuitive Lost Mode button that provides options for locking the device with a four-digit passcode and displaying a contact phone number of your own choosing directly on the lock screen.
+Additional options for remotely wiping the phone and forcing it to play a sound should appear in the upper-right corner, along with an intuitive Lost Mode button that provides options for locking the device with a four-digit passcode and displaying a contact phone number of your own choosing directly on the lock screen.

 Step 6: Take action

-Once you locate your iPhone or iOS device, use one of Find my iPhone’s built-in functions to help recover the device.
-Tap the gray Play Sound button featuring the speaker to force the your phone to play a high-pitched ping continuously for two minutes, or tap the gray Erase iPhone button followed by the Erase iPhone confirmation to completely wipe your device of all content and settings.
+Once you locate your iPhone or iOS device, use one of Find My iPhone’s built-in functions to help recover the device.
+Tap the gray Play Sound button featuring the speaker to have your phone play a high-pitched ping continuously for two minutes, or tap the gray Erase iPhone button followed by the Erase iPhone confirmation to completely wipe your device of all content and settings.

 If running iOS 6 or later, tap the middle Lost Mode button followed by the Turn On Lost Mode confirmation before entering a phone number where you can be reached.
 Then, tap the green Next button in the upper-right corner, enter your desired message in the resulting text field, and tap the green Done button to activate the message.

-There’s no guarantee the ringing, erasing, or messaging will help you get your device back — regardless if you know it’s precise whereabouts.
-Rather than confront the potential thief yourself, it may be wise to contact your service provider and the police, informing them of the situation and your intentions to recover the device.
+There’s no guarantee the ringing, erasing, or messaging will help you get your device back — regardless of whether you know its precise whereabouts.
+Rather than confront the potential thief yourself, it’s wise to contact your service provider and the police, informing them of the situation and your intentions to recover the device.
 You never know when things might escalate like they did in San Francisco in 2012.